-The Teacher's role in early identification is to: administer appropriate assessment measures and screeners For any student deemed to be in risk, the teacher's role is to: communicate regularly with the parents/guardians to share observations and information convene a School Case Conference (see SCC Process and Meeting form at the end of this section)
+The Te acher's role in early identification is to: administer appropriate assessment measures and screeners For any student deemed to be in risk, the teacher's role is to: communicate regularly with the parents/guardians to share observations and information convene a School Case Conference (see SCC Process and Meeting form at the end of this section)

 collaborate in the I.E.P.
-(Individual Education Plan) process; provide input to the information - gathering stage; demonstrate awareness of the parents/guardians' expectations for their child's program; plan and carry out intervention/instructional programs for the student; accommodate and/or modify the expectations for the student's learning as required by the I.E.P., implement accommodations and modifications required by the student to achieve the learning expectations; develop strategies for assessing and communicating the student's progress; and maintain ongoing communications with the student's parents/guardians, other teachers, and other professionals involved with the student. consult regularly with SERT and school administration.
-The par ent's/guardian's role is to: collaborate in the LEP process: collaborate in the I.E.P. process; advocate in their child's best interest; advocate in their child's best interest; provide up-to-date medical information about their child; advocate in their child's best interest; provide up-to-date medical information about their child; provide important information about their child's likes, dislikes, learning styles, interests, and reactions to advocate in their child's best interest; provide up-to-date medical information about their child; provide important information about their child's likes, dislikes, learning styles, interests, and reactions to situations, and about the talents and skills their child demonstrates in the home and community; advocate in their child's best interest; provide up-to-date medical information about their child; provide important information about their child's likes, dislikes, learning styles, interests, and reactions to situations, and about the talents and skills their child demonstrates in the home and community; reinforce and extend the educational efforts of the teacher by providing opportunities to practice and advocate in their child's best interest; provide up-to-date medical information about their child; provide important information about their child's likes, dislikes, learning styles, interests, and reactions to situations, and about the talents and skills their child demonstrates in the home and community; reinforce and extend the educational efforts of the teacher by providing opportunities to practice and maintain skills in the home; advocate in their child's best interest; provide up-to-date medical information about their child; provide important information about their child's likes, dislikes, learning styles, interests, and reactions to situations, and about the talents and skills their child demonstrates in the home and community; reinforce and extend the educational efforts of the teacher by providing opportunities to practice and
+(Individual Education Plan) process; provide input to the information - gathering stage; demonstrate awareness of the parents/guardians' expectations for their child's program; accommodate and/or modify the expectations for the student's learning as required by the I.E.P., implement accommodations and modifications required by the student to achieve the learning expectations; develop strategies for assessing and communicating the student's progress; and maintain ongoing communications with the student's parents/guardians, other teachers, and other professionals involved with the student. consult regularly with SERT and school administration.
+The pa rent's/guardian's role is to: collaborate in the I.E.P. process; advocate in their child's best interest; provide up-to-date medical information about their child; ' real' real and real situations, and about the talents and skills their child demonstrates in the home and community; reinforce and extend the educational efforts of the teacher by providing opportunities to practice and maintain skills in the home; provide feedback on the transfer of skills to the home and community environments; and maintain open communications with the school. maintain open commandation with the concent